Louisiana's 2nd congressional district: History

 Louisiana gained a second district in 1823 as part of the 18th United States Congress.
 At first it comprised New Orleans and significant populations from surrounding areas.
 With the growth of population in the urban area, the current district is located mostly within the city of New Orleans.

 Since the late 19th century, this has been historically among the most safely Democratic seats in the country, for sharply opposing reasons.
 During Reconstruction, most African Americans affiliated with the Republican Party and, as a majority, elected Republicans from this district.

 White Democrats regained control of the district in 1891, when voter suppression of Republicans was rampant.
 In 1898 the Democratic-dominated state legislature had disenfranchised most blacks in the state through provisions of a new state constitution that raised barriers to voter registration, such as poll taxes and subjective literacy tests.
 The Democrats had maintained the political exclusion of blacks for decades.
 Like most congressional districts in the South, this district consistently voted Democratic from the late 19th century until the late 1960s, because the voters during that time were nearly all white Democrats.
 Such Democrats created what was known as the Solid South in Congress, exercising power beyond their proportion of the electorate.

 From the 1960s onward, however, white conservatives began splitting their tickets and voting Republican, gradually switching outright to the GOP.
 At the same time, black voters regained the franchise and lent their support to Democrats.
-Since 1984, the district has been drawn as a black-majority district.
+Since 1973, the district has been drawn as a black-majority district.

 In 2008, after a federal grand jury indicted nine-term incumbent congressman William J. Jefferson on sixteen felony charges related to corruption the year prior, Joseph Cao was elected as the first Republican to represent the 2nd congressional district and most of New Orleans in more than a century.
 Cao was the first Vietnamese-American U.S. representative elected in the country.
 He was the only Republican in the 111th Congress to represent a district with a predominantly African-American population.
-Cao was heavily defeated in 2010 by state representative Cedric Richmond, and the district reverted to its Democratic ways.
+This came even as the district overwhelmingly supported Barack Obama for president; the 2nd was by far the most Democratic district represented by a Republican.
+The district reverted to its Democratic ways in 2010 when Cao was heavily defeated in 2010 by state representative Cedric Richmond.
 Richmond defeated nominal Republican challengers in 2012 and 2020, and no Republican even filed from 2014 to 2018.